Day trip 1: Mesa to Globe/Miami

 The ruins of Besh-Ba-Gowah Archaelogical Park / Credit: Jim Lindstrom

-At Noftsger Hill Inn, fall asleep in school without risking detention.
+Tip: If you prefer to extend your stay, book a room at Noftsger Hill Inn, where you can fall asleep in school without risking detention.
 Built in 1907, the elementary school-turned-B&B's spacious guest rooms are adorned with mining-era antiques and art, as well as the original classroom chalkboards.

 Besh-Ba-Gowah Archaeological Park